 By Rick Steves

-Many families enjoy this great budget option year after year.
+House swapping may seem like a far-out option — perhaps too much hassle or too risky to even be worth serious consideration — but many families who've tried it go on to enjoy this great budget option year after year.
 They trade houses (sometimes cars, too — but most draw the line at pets) with someone at the destination of their choice.
-People who’ve tried house swapping rave about the range of places they’ve enjoyed for free, and about the graciousness and generosity of their swap-mates.
+People who've tried house swapping rave about the range of places they've enjoyed for free, and about the graciousness and generosity of their swap-mates.

 Swapping works best for people with an appealing place to offer, and who can live with the idea of having strangers in their home, touching their stuff.
 Unsurprisingly, those living in swanky Manhattan apartments and beachside villas have the best pick of options in Europe, but you don't need to live in an obvious vacation spot or a mansion to find a workable exchange.
 Your guests may appreciate the pace of a smaller town (especially if you offer your car) and may be less interested in luxury or location than in finding a suitable place that's available when they are.